syedumerahmedcode/linkedlist/readme.md

 ## Types of linked list

-- Singly linked list(Example: any trivial application of a lined list)
+- single linked list(Example: any trivial application of a lined list)
-- Circular singly linked list(Example: a chess game in that how the turns switches among players)
+- Circular single linked list(Example: a chess game in that how the turns switches among players)
-- Doubly linked list(Example: a music play list)
+- double linked list(Example: a music play list)
-- Circular doubly linked list(Example: ctrl+tab/ctrl+shift+tab function in Linux OS)
+- Circular double linked list(Example: ctrl+tab/ctrl+shift+tab function in Linux OS)

 ## Linked list in memory

 - TODO: Add a diagram representing linked list in memory.

-# Singly linked list
+# single linked list

-## Creation in singly linked list
+## Creation in single linked list

-The creation of a singly linked list follows the following pseudo code:
+The creation of a single linked list follows the following pseudo code:

-- TODO: Add a diagram representing creation of singly linked list.
+- TODO: Add a diagram representing creation of single linked list.

 ## Insertion in Linked List in memory

-The following three variations are  possible for insertion in a singly linked list:
+The following three variations are  possible for insertion in a single linked list:

 - At the beginning of a linked list
 - After a node in the middle of linked list
 - At the end of a linked list

-- TODO: Create 3 diagrams showing step-by-step of insertion of Singly Linked List in memory.
+- TODO: Create 3 diagrams showing step-by-step of insertion of single Linked List in memory.
 (89)

-## Traversal in singly linked list
+## Traversal in single linked list

-- TODO: Add a diagram depicting the traversal in a singly linked list.
+- TODO: Add a diagram depicting the traversal in a single linked list.
 (91) Time complexity: O(n)

-## Searching in singly linked list
+## Searching in single linked list

-- TODO: Add a diagram depicting the searching a value in a singly linked list.
+- TODO: Add a diagram depicting the searching a value in a single linked list.
 (92) Time complexity: O(n)

-## Deletion in Singly linked list
+## Deletion in single linked list

-- TODO: Add a diagram depicting the deletion in a singly linked list.
+- TODO: Add a diagram depicting the deletion in a single linked list.
 (93) Time complexity: O(n)

-## Deleting entire singly linked list
+## Deleting entire single linked list
-- TODO: Add a diagram depicting the deletion in a singly linked list.
+- TODO: Add a diagram depicting the deletion in a single linked list.
 (95) Time complexity: O(1)

-## Time and space complexity in singly linked list
+## Time and space complexity in single linked list
-- TODO: Add a diagram depicting the deletion in a singly linked list.
+- TODO: Add a diagram depicting the deletion in a single linked list.
 (96)

-# Circular singly linked list
+# Circular single linked list
-- TODO: Add a diagram depicting the deletion in a singly linked list.
+- TODO: Add a diagram depicting the deletion in a single linked list.
 (98) x2

-## Creation in Circular singly linked list
+## Creation in Circular single linked list
 -  Diagram with changes (3x) (99).
 - Time complexity of creation with one node: O(1).

-## Insertion in Circular singly linked list
+## Insertion in Circular single linked list
 -  Diagram with changes (1x) (100).
 - Time complexity of insertion of a node: O(n).

-## Traversal in circular singly linked list
+## Traversal in circular single linked list

-- TODO: Add a diagram depicting the traversal in a circular singly linked list.
+- TODO: Add a diagram depicting the traversal in a circular single linked list.
 (102) Time complexity: O(n)

-## Searching in circular singly linked list
+## Searching in circular single linked list

-- TODO: Add a diagram depicting the searching a value in a singly linked list.
+- TODO: Add a diagram depicting the searching a value in a single linked list.
 (103) Time complexity: O(n)

-## Deletion in circular singly linked list
+## Deletion in circular single linked list

-- TODO: Add a diagram depicting the searching a value in a singly linked list.
+- TODO: Add a diagram depicting the searching a value in a single linked list.
 (104+105) Time complexity: O(n)

-## Deleting entire circular singly linked list
+## Deleting entire circular single linked list
 Time complexity: O(1)

-## Time and space complexity in circular singly linked list
+## Time and space complexity in circular single linked list
-- TODO: Add a diagram depicting the deletion in a singly linked list.
+- TODO: Add a diagram depicting the deletion in a single linked list.
 (108)

-# Doubly linked list
+# double linked list
-- TODO: Add a diagram depicting the deletion in a doubly linked list.
+- TODO: Add a diagram depicting the deletion in a double linked list.
 (110)---> Please double check the video number.
 - Time complexity of creation with one node: O(1).

-## Insertion in Doubly linked list
+## Insertion in double linked list
-- TODO: Add a diagram depicting the deletion in a doubly linked list.
+- TODO: Add a diagram depicting the deletion in a double linked list.
 (112)---> Please double check the video number.
 - Time complexity of creation with one node: O(1).

-## Traversal in Doubly linked list
+## Traversal in double linked list
-- TODO: Add a diagram depicting the deletion in a doubly linked list.
+- TODO: Add a diagram depicting the deletion in a double linked list.
 (104)---> Please double check the video number.
 - Time complexity of creation with one node: O(n).

-## Reverse Traversal in Doubly linked list
+## Reverse Traversal in double linked list
-- TODO: Add a diagram depicting the deletion in a doubly linked list.
+- TODO: Add a diagram depicting the deletion in a double linked list.
 (105)---> Please double check the video number.
 - Time complexity of traversal with one node: O(n).

-## Searching in Doubly linked list
+## Searching in double linked list
-- TODO: Add a diagram depicting the searching algorithm in a doubly linked list.
+- TODO: Add a diagram depicting the searching algorithm in a double linked list.
 (106)
 - Time complexity of searching with one node: O(n).

-## Deletion in Doubly linked list
+## Deletion in double linked list
-- TODO: Add a diagram depicting the searching algorithm in a doubly linked list.
+- TODO: Add a diagram depicting the searching algorithm in a double linked list.
 (108)
 - Time complexity of deletion with one node: O(n).

-## Deletion of Entire Doubly linked list
+## Deletion of Entire double linked list
 - Time complexity of deletion with one node: O(n).

-## Time and space complexity in Doubly linked list
+## Time and space complexity in double linked list
- - Create a diagram describing time and space complexity for doubly linked list.
+ - Create a diagram describing time and space complexity for double linked list.
 (111)

-# Circular Doubly linked list
+# Circular double linked list

-## Creation in Circular Doubly linked list
+## Creation in Circular double linked list
-- TODO: Add a diagram depicting the creation of a circular doubly linked list.
+- TODO: Add a diagram depicting the creation of a circular double linked list.
 (113)
 - Time complexity of creation with one node: O(1).

-## Insertion in Circular Doubly linked list
+## Insertion in Circular double linked list
-- TODO: Add a diagram depicting the insertion algorithm for circular doubly linked list.
+- TODO: Add a diagram depicting the insertion algorithm for circular double linked list.
 (115)
 - Time complexity of creation with one node: O(n).

-## Traversal in Circular Doubly linked list
+## Traversal in Circular double linked list
-- TODO: Add a diagram depicting the traversal algorithm for circular doubly linked list.
+- TODO: Add a diagram depicting the traversal algorithm for circular double linked list.
 (117)
 - Time complexity of creation with one node: O(n).

-## Reverse Traversal in Circular Doubly linked list
+## Reverse Traversal in Circular double linked list
-- TODO: Add a diagram depicting the reverse traversal algorithm for circular doubly linked list.
+- TODO: Add a diagram depicting the reverse traversal algorithm for circular double linked list.
 (118)
 - Time complexity of creation with one node: O(n).

-## Searching in Circular Doubly linked list
+## Searching in Circular double linked list
-- TODO: Add a diagram depicting the searching algorithm for circular doubly linked list.
+- TODO: Add a diagram depicting the searching algorithm for circular double linked list.
 (119)
 - Time complexity of creation with one node: O(n).

-## Deletion in Circular Doubly linked list
+## Deletion in Circular double linked list
-- TODO: Add a diagram depicting the deletion algorithm for circular doubly linked list.
+- TODO: Add a diagram depicting the deletion algorithm for circular double linked list.
 (121)
 - Time complexity of creation with one node: O(n).

-## Deleting entire Circular Doubly linked list
+## Deleting entire Circular double linked list
-- Time complexity of Deleting entire Circular Doubly linked list: O(n).
+- Time complexity of Deleting entire Circular double linked list: O(n).

 ## Summary of time and space complexity
 - TODO: Add a diagram depicting the table of time and space complexities for circular double linked list.
 (124)